 - The costs associated with discrimination in the workplace (real or perceived), ranging from negative attitudes among employees towards the organization, disruption in employee cohesion, reduced job performance, loss in job productivity, and lowered job satisfaction, reveal that organizations that provide positive reinforcement of inclusivity are more likely to experience positive outcomes.10

 The following information and approaches related to inclusivity in the workplace were developed by Uppala Chandrasekera, M.S.W., RSW and Lahoma Thomas, M.A., M.S.W., RSW, Managing Partners of Authentiq Consulting, with additions made as a result of the inaugural roundtable on reconciliation for organizations - Miinosewin (Ojibway for to set it right properly).

-Integrating inclusivity and mental health in the workplace requires a simultaneous two-tiered approach: individually tailored accommodation combined with authentic organizational change.
+Integrating inclusivity in the workplace requires a simultaneous tiered approach: individually tailored approaches supported by authentic leadership and organizational change.

 At the Individual Level

-- As described in the National Standard of Canada for Psychological Health and Safety in the Workplace, providing individually tailored accommodation that considers the inclusivity of the individual is the first step to ensuring that an employee's diverse needs are addressed in the workplace, especially when an individual is returning to work from a mental health-related absence.
+- As described in the National Standard of Canada for Psychological Health and Safety in the Workplace, providing individually tailored accommodation that considers the inclusivity of the individual helps ensure that an employee's diverse needs are addressed in the workplace, especially when an individual is returning to work from a health-related absence.

 - Supporting Employee Success is a resource that helps you individualize a work plan based on the specific needs of that person.